 When you choose to ride, you make your own decisions about what gear to wear and how to ride, and the consequences of those decisions are entirely your own.

-But a child doesn't have the ability to fully understand the risks or consequences involved with riding a motorcycle; it's up to you to do that for them.
-You can't control everything that happens on the road, but what you can do make sure they're covered from head to toe in quality riding gear to keep them as protected as possible, just in case.
+But a child doesn’t have the ability to fully understand the risks or consequences involved with riding a motorcycle; it’s up to you to do that for them.
+You can’t control everything that happens on the road, but what you can do is make sure they’re covered from head to toe in quality riding gear to keep them as protected as possible, just in case.

-Getting them their own gear isn't only about protection, either.
+Getting them their own gear isn’t only about protection, either.
 It also makes them feel really included, and can give them a sense of ownership and responsibility for their own gear.
-Riding a motorcycle might be fun for a kid, but getting their own helmet or riding jacket to take care of will give also them something to really cherish, and make them feel really "grown up" too.
+Riding a motorcycle might be fun for a kid, but getting their own helmet or riding jacket to take care of will also give them something to really cherish, and make them feel really “grown up” too.

-First things first when getting your kiddo geared up for riding – a quality motorcycle helmet.
-For kids, we recommend DOT certified youth full-face helmet, which run in small sizes just for them.
+First things first when getting your kiddo geared up for riding is a quality motorcycle helmet.
+For kids, we recommend DOT certified youth full-face helmets, which run in small sizes just for them.
 This is not only for the additional protection it will provide your child, but it also helps to keep wind and bugs out of their faces, which could cause them some discomfort while riding.

 The HJC Youth CL-Y Solid Full Face Motorcycle Helmet is our most popular option for young riders (also available in graphic versions.)

 Along with the helmet, a kids armored motorcycle jacket is a great way to make sure they are both comfortable and protected while riding.
 The Alpinestars Youth Bionic Jacket is a great choice, offering the exact same protection found in the adult version, just shrunk down into kids sizes.
 Just as with the helmet, avoid giving kids adult gear to wear; it will be too baggy for them and could impede their movement, along with being unable to keep armor where it needs to be to protect them.